-This might be on Amazon, via your own online store, Print on Demand, dropshipping, etc. If ecom is your jam then read my full guide on starting and growing an ecommerce business.
+This might be on Amazon, via your own online store, Print on Demand, an Etsy shop, dropshipping, etc. If ecom is your jam then read my full guide on starting and growing an ecommerce business.

 For the purpose of this article, we’re going to focusing on No’s 1 & 2, Info Marketing and Services.